This Measles Side Effect Can Undo Years of Immunity: Are You Safe?

 Get your measles booster ASAP if you need it

 If you doubt your immunity to measles, do not wait to act.
 Before the introduction of the vaccine, an estimated 48,000 people were hospitalized annually, with 400 to 500 measles-related deaths each year.
-There's no reason to take that chance when you can virtually eliminate your risk with a simple, wildly-available shot today.
+There's no reason to take that chance or risk losing the memory your immune system has developed when you can virtually eliminate your risk with a simple, widely available shot today.

 Read More